Pokémon Rumble World: Development

-The first mention of Pokémon Rumble World appeared in the game's entry on the Australian Classification Board content rating website in March 2015.
-It was officially announced two weeks later by Nintendo on an April 1, 2015 edition of their Nintendo Direct broadcast, along with a worldwide release date set for the following week on the Nintendo eShop.
-On October 2, 2015, Nintendo revealed that the title would receive a physical retail release in Japan the following month, with Nintendo of Europe later issuing a press release stating that an English retail version would also be arriving in Europe in January 2016.
-Retail versions of Rumble World remove support for in-game purchases, and instead grant the player access to all content from the start.
+The first mention of Pokémon Rumble World appeared as an entry on the Australian Classification Board content rating website in March 2015.
+The listing revealed the game to be rated PG and have online interactivity.
+The timing of the game's rating caused speculation that Rumble World was part of Nintendo's collaboration with DeNA to bring its properties to mobile devices.
+Rumble World reappeared at the end of March on the same board, revealing its developer to be Ambrella.
+It was officially announced by Nintendo in an April 1, 2015 edition of their Nintendo Direct broadcast, along with a worldwide release date set for the following week on the Nintendo eShop.
+In August the same year, an update was released for the game that added the "Lucky Balloon", taking players to a new area with a higher chance of meeting Pokémon they haven't yet caught.

+On October 2, 2015, Nintendo revealed that the title would receive a physical retail release in Japan the following month, with an English retail version arriving in Europe and Australia in January 2016.
+In February 2016, a North American release was announced for April that same year.
+The retail version of Rumble World removes support for in-game purchases, and instead grants the player access to all content from the start; save data from the free version cannot be transferred to the retail release.

 Reception

-Pokémon Rumble World earned a 32 out of 40 total score from Japanese Famitsu magazine, based on individual reviews of 8, 8, 8, and 8.
-The game received mixed scores from critics, earning a 58 out of 100 from Metacritic.
+Pokémon Rumble World received mixed scores from critics, earning a 58 out of 100 from Metacritic.
+The Japanese magazine Famitsu found the game to be simple, but strong for quick play sessions.
 Destructoid felt that the game's freemium pay model was a step up from Pokémon Shuffle, calling it "Not bad, actually", and that it would allow players to earn in-game currency through normal gameplay without being hindered by timers or required payments.
 However, the title was criticized for being too simplistic, calling it "fairly shallow but very fun in spurts", and that was too short and lacked replay value.
-Metro similarly felt that the free-to-play system was "relatively fair", but that the overall game was "appallingly simplistic" and panned the title's "cheap production values" and "poor use of the pokémon mythos."

-The Japanese retail version, released seven months after its Nintendo eShop debut, sold 10,120 copies in the region during its first week, debuting at number 16 on the Media Create sales charts.
-By December 2015 it had sold a total of 21,479 copies before falling from the top 20 sales rankings.
+Nintendo Life rated the game positively, writing that the game offered a "genuinely generous free-play model" with an enjoyable combat and level progression system.
+Similarly, Neal Ronaghan of Nintendo World Report wrote that the game felt more like a "simplified sequel" to Pokémon Rumble Blast than it felt restricted by the free-to-play model.
+Kotaku offered more criticisms towards the game for the repetitiveness of its combat gameplay in two different articles.
+Writing on the game, Patricia Hernandez described the gameplay as quickly feeling like a "repetitive button-masher" that becomes a "mindless cakewalk" as the movesets of each Pokémon become more predictable.
+Similarly, Stephen Totilo, while praising the game for its uses of Miis and its daily quest system, considered the gameplay both "unimpressive and barely engaging".

+In May 2015, Rumble World was listed as one of the top 10 'trending' games on YouTube for the month of April, being listed at number 8.